 All of the steam engines are under repair.
-We will be having occasional “train days” with our small diesel engine.
+However, we will be having a train day with our small diesel engine on

 Check our Events page for dates and times.